RantumBits/ecomloop.github.io/content/pages/home.md

     title: "went above and beyond to deliver on our expectations"
 meta:
   description: >-
-   We're not a typical ecommerce development or marketing agency.
-Our clients are *not small businesses*. they are *innovative, independent* businesses.
-We develop digital commerce solutions to help uncommon businesses succeed in the digital economy.
+   We're not a typical ecommerce agency or web development company.
+Our clients are not *small businesses*.
+They are *innovative, independent* businesses looking to grow with ecommerce.
-  title: ecomloop - digital commerce solutions for uncommon businesses
+  title: ecomloop - ecommerce agency helping uncommon businesses grow
 ---
-## Digital commerce solutions for uncommon businesses
+## We help uncommon businesses grow with expert ecommerce agency services

 The world is moving to digital commerce at a faster rate than ever before.
 Well-implemented technology & analytics helps empower organizations to overcome limitations imposed by the traditional, physical economy.